spi3/teamspeak-mcp/README.md

    - Ensure you're using Python 3.10 or higher
    - The MCP library requires Python 3.10+

+5. **"Docker env file not found"**
+   - Make sure the path to your `.env` file is correct in Claude Desktop config
+   - Or use environment variables directly in the Docker args
+   - Check that file permissions allow Docker to read the file

 ### Logs
 ```bash
 # With Docker